 By simply avoiding these four mistakes, you can dramatically improve your chance of success.
 Focus on value stocks with a suitable margin of safety, and look at the entire market.
 Then you can really exploit your advantage as a small and nimble investor.
 Peter Lynch (and Warren Buffett) would be proud.

-If you are interested in finding dirt cheap value stocks, you should chat with one of my favorite investors, Philip Durell.
-Philip is offering a special free 30-day trial to his Motley FoolInsideValue investment service.
-There is no easier way to discover whether an advisor or a service is right for you.
+If you're interested in finding dirt cheap value stocks, you should chat with one of my favorite investors, Philip Durell.
+Philip is offering a free 30-day trial to his Motley FoolInsideValue investment service.
+There's no easier way to discover whether an advisor or a service is right for you.
 Simply click here to learn more.

 This article was originally published on April 26, 2005.
 It has been updated.

 Fool contributor Richard Gibbons , a member of the Inside Value team, has no position in any of the stocks discussed in this article.
-He tosses cats only infrequently, so no felines were injured during the writing of this article.
+He tosses cats only infrequently, and no felines were injured during the writing of this article.
+Berkshire Hathaway is a Motley Fool Inside Value pick.
 The Motley Fool has adisclosure policy.